 Cajun-Style Crispy Onion Rings are made with Yellow onions, self-rising flour, self-rising cornmeal, Cajun seasoning, oregano, freshly ground black peppercorns, ground cayenne peppers, beer, Tabasco sauce, and fried perfectly crispy in peanut oil.

 Oddly it’s been my finding that many folks that dislike raw onions in recipes, seem to love a well-fried onion ring for some reason; in my own son’s words, ” I love me some onion rings… but if you attempt to put an onion on my burger, I’ll kick your butt.”
-Don’t mind him he’s a bit dramatic at times.
+Don’t mind him.
+He’s a bit dramatic at times.

-Making your own Cajun-Style Crispy Onion Rings has never been easier than this simple easy to follow the recipe that uses ingredients most people already have on hand in the refrigerator and pantry.
+Making your own Cajun-Style Crispy Onion Rings has never been easier than this simple easy to follow recipe that uses ingredients most people already have on hand in the refrigerator and pantry.
 These Cajun-Style Crispy Onion Rings pair well with burgers, fish, chicken, and even ribs.

-- John Mollard’s 1802 cookbook “The Art of Cookery Made Easy and Refined” includes a recipe called “Fried Onions with Parmesan Cheese.”
-The recipe suggests cutting onions into 1/2″ rings, dipping them into a batter made of flour, cream, salt and pepper, and Parmesan cheese, and then deep-frying them in “boiling” lard.
+John Mollard’s 1802 cookbook “The Art of Cookery Made Easy and Refined” includes a recipe called “Fried Onions with Parmesan Cheese.”
+The recipe suggests cutting onions into 1/2″ rings, dipping them into a batter made of flour, cream, salt and pepper, and Parmesan cheese, and then deep-frying them in a “boiling” lard.
 It further suggests serving them with a sauce made of melted butter and mustard.

-- In 1910, a recipe for French Fried Onions appeared in the Middletown, New York Daily Times on 13 January 1910.
+In 1910, a recipe for French Fried Onions appeared in the Middletown, New York Daily Times, on 13 January 1910.
 It does not claim to be the originator of the recipe.

-- In 1933, a recipe for deep-fried onion rings that were dipped in milk then dredged in flour appeared in The New York Times, the advertisement was for the company Crisco.
+In 1933, a recipe for deep-fried onion rings that were dipped in milk then dredged in flour appeared in The New York Times, the advertisement was for the company Crisco.

-The restaurant A&W is credited with popularizing the onion rings in fast food restaurants, introducing it to its menu in the 1960s.
+The restaurant A&W is credited with popularizing the onion rings in fast-food restaurants, introducing it to its menu in the 1960s.

 Ingredients needed to make Cajun-Style Crispy Onion Rings

-- Large yellow onions, cut into 1/2-inch rings
+Jumbo yellow onions, cut into 1/2-inch rings.

-- Yellow self-rising cornmeal
+Yellow self-rising cornmeal

-- Freshly ground black peppercorns to own taste
+Freshly ground black peppercorns to own taste.

-- A pinch of ground cayenne pepper
+A pinch of ground cayenne pepper

 Peanut oil for frying onion rings

 On August 11th, 2016 this recipe was proudly featured on Slapyamama.com